TheGreatRambler/fontpixels.js/README.md

 ```javascript
 width = 0.3;
 ```
 Line width of the text.
 Values between 0 and 1 are usually sufficient.
+Only works when `lines` is set to true.
 Corresponds to canvas `ctx.lineWidth` property.

 ### lines